openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/errorcodes/cj-errorcode-wifi-manager.md

 **Error Description**

-Failed to disable the service as it is being enabled.
+Failed to deactivate the service as it is being activated.

 **Possible Causes**